Free Online Tutoring With No Credit Card — What Actually Exists in 2026

 What "Free" Actually Means (And Doesn't Mean)

-Before comparing platforms, it's worth defining terms:
+Before comparing platforms, it is worth defining our terms:

-• Genuinely free: No credit card required.
+- Genuinely free: No credit card required.
 Available indefinitely.
 No expiry date.
 Meaningful content — not just a demo.

 Most platforms offering "free tutoring" fall into the third or fourth category.
 Only a handful offer something genuinely free.